Plotting the First JavaScript Assignment

 Documentation

-Each function should be documented:
+Each function should be documented.
+Here's a checklist:

-• the return value, if any, and its type
+• return value, its type and meaning

 For most of these functions, the documentation will be very short, but it's important to get into the habit.